 There are many other, minor requirements.
 These requirements are necessary to ensure the safety and proper service of new construction.
 Though they add some extra work to the drawing and submission process, many of these new requirements will likely make future constructions better for the state of the city and the happiness of the residents.

-For more information about how the Philadelphia Water Department’s latest requirements are affecting new constructions contact us at email@example.com.
-To learn more about how we can help with building plans, contact us.
+For more information about how the Philadelphia Water Department’s latest requirements are affecting new construction, or to learn more about how we can help with building plans, contact us.